Aggregation of financial markets: Limit order book markets

 We describe how a transparent~$\varepsilon$-adiabatic trader acts.
 Such a trader will only communicate limit orders which increase her utility.
 Even if small, the trader increases with each trade her utility.
-Undoing a trade would correspond to a decrease in utility which a rational trader would not allow.
-Therefore, if a limit order of an~$\varepsilon$-adiabatic trader gets filled it will disappear from the limit order book of the exchange.
-We want to note that if the gain of utility $\varepsilon$ vanishes, the transparent adiabatic trader will communicate her iso-util to the exchange.
-However, as every trade still represents an infinitesimal increase of utility the filled limit orders still disappear in the limit~$\varepsilon \to 0$.
-This means that the adiabatic clearing process given by Proposition~\ref{prop:settling_a_market} applies to an unsettled market of adiabatic traders.
-As every trader strives to increase her utility, the adiabatic clearing process is usually observed in reality. \\
+In addition, undoing a trade would correspond to a decrease in utility which an adiabatic trader would not tolerate.
+Therefore, if a limit order of an~$\varepsilon$-adiabatic trader gets filled, it will disappear from the limit order book.
+Taking the limit~$\varepsilon \to 0$, motivates the definition of an adiabatic trader.
+The adiabatic clearing process given in Proposition~\ref{prop:settling_a_market} applies to an unsettled market of adiabatic traders.
+As every trader strives to increase her utility, the adiabatic clearing process is closer to reality; up to the fact that traders might not be transparent and communicate their intentions via limit orders. \\

-This brings us to the question whether iso-util traders exist at all?
-We tend to say the answer is no. Certainly, traders might act iso-util between good colleagues to get social credit, which actually is just a different form of utility increase.
-However, as trading involves effort there must be some incentive to overcome inertia, and therefore a rational trader would have to act adiabatic.
-This poses the question that if traders act adiabatic, how can iso-util be a tool to study financial markets?
-Obviously, iso-util is very useful when considering the case of vanishing utility gain.
-The trading curve of an~$\varepsilon$-adiabatic trader approximates her iso-util as~$\varepsilon \to 0$.
-A practical example are liquidity providers to an automated market maker liquidity pool.
-They effectively act as transparent iso-util traders, acting on the iso-util prescribed in the protocol, with exception of collected fees, which represent the marginal gain of utility for the liquidity provider.
-We claim that even in the case of non-small~$\varepsilon$, iso-utils are a great tool to study the behavior of adiabatic traders as it may be possible to interpret the trading curve of an adiabatic trader as an iso-util of a new utility function, just that trades are not reversible on this iso-util.\\
+This raises the question whether iso-utils are a meaningful tool to study financial markets, given the fact that traders typically tend to act adiabatic.
+Actually, iso-utils are very useful when considering the case of vanishing utility gain.
+Indeed, the trading curve of an~$\varepsilon$-adiabatic trader approximates her iso-util as~$\varepsilon \to 0$.
+We claim that even in the case of non-small~$\varepsilon$, iso-utils are a useful tool to study the behavior of adiabatic traders, as it may be possible to interpret the trading curve of an adiabatic trader as an iso-util of a new utility function, only that trades are not reversible on this iso-util. \\

+The next statement determines the profit from arbitrage when unsettled markets clear.
+Observe that the arbitrageur behaves similarly in both the adiabatic and iso-util setting.
+Therefore, the arbitrageur's profit is the same in both clearing mechanisms.